Silicone rubber: History

 The first silicone elastomers were developed in the search for better insulating materials for electric motors and generators.
 Resin-impregnated glass fibers were the state-of-the-art materials at the time.
 The glass was very heat resistant, but the phenolic resins would not withstand the higher temperatures that were being encountered in new smaller electric motors.
-Chemists at Corning Glass and General Electric were investigating heat-resistant materials for use as resinous binders when they synthesized the first silicone polymers, demonstrated that they worked well and found a route to produce them commercially.
+Building on the work of Frederic Kipping, chemists at Corning Glass and General Electric were investigating heat-resistant materials for use as resinous binders when they synthesized the first silicone polymers, demonstrated that they worked well and found a route to produce them commercially.